govmb-ds/.github/profile/README.md

 The Data Science Program is the lead provincial agency for the use of data and evidence in Manitoba.

+## What We Do

-We deliver a range of services in support of evidence-informed policy and operations in Manitoba's public sector:
+We deliver a range of services in support of evidence-informed policy and operations:

 - Applied machine learning
 - Complex science and insight generation
 - Capacity building

-## Who we work with
+## Who We Serve

 We support the entire public sector in Manitoba, including: